ducsilva/DucSilva/README.md

 ### Hi there 👋
+I graduated from Ho Chi Minh City University Of Technology,  major in Environmental Engineering.
+But after working I felt interested in Information Technology so I studied a programming course at CyberSoft Academy.
+By the effort of myself and the effort to learn plus the experience accumulated during  the working process, I want to continue to advance in my job to higher position like, Senior, ...

+I’m currently work as Developer at Zigvy Corporation
 <!--
 **DucSilva/DucSilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.